• Skip to main content

 📃Ingredients notes and substitutions

-• Cashew butter - You can use other runny nut butter in place like peanut butter or almond butter.
-To make this recipe nut-free, use sunflower seed butter or tahini instead.
+• Cashew butter - Any nut butters, like peanut butter or almond butter, can be used in place.
+For a nut-free recipe, use sunflower seed butter or tahini.

 🔪How to make